Huntsville City Schools

 Huntsville City Schools is the school district serving Huntsville, Alabama.
 As of the 2016–17 school year, the system had 24,083 students and employed 1,697 teachers.
-The district oversees 36 schools: 21 PreK-elementary schools, 6 middle schools, 7 high schools, and 2 magnet schools.
+The district oversees 36 schools: 26 PreK-elementary schools, 11 middle schools, 6 high schools, 1 Virtual School, and 3 magnet schools.

 The school system finished the 2010 fiscal year with a debt of nearly $20 million the largest of any school system in Alabama by a significant margin.
 However, after Casey Wardynski was appointed superintendent, he worked to erase the school system's debt and bring the budget into surplus.

 It is partially within Madison County, and partially in Limestone County.

 History

 In 2014 officials from the school district began monitoring social media activity from students.
 The officials stated that a phone call from the National Security Agency (NSA) prompted them to do so.
 In the 2013 fiscal year it paid Chris McRae, a former agent of the Federal Bureau of Investigation (FBI), to run this program.